-Our actual trip to Malaysia & Borneo closely followed our plan regarding the places we would visit.
+Our actual trip to Malaysia & Borneo closely followed our original plan regarding the places we would visit.
 These were based on 2 main areas:

 ♦ Borneo: This second half of the trip also lasted around 10 days.